Visit the program website for information on how to apply.

 Prospective University of Texas at Austin students should visit UT Admissions to learn about the application process and how to declare a major.

 The Texas URE program requires six distinct courses totaling 18 semester hours.
 The coursework synthesizes multiple disciplines to provide a comprehensive real estate education.
-The requirements are divided into three categories.
+Please visit the program website for information on prerequisites.
 View the Texas URE curriculum for a list of specific courses.

 The purpose of the Texas URE program is to educate students about the many aspects of the commercial real estate business.
 Program students will undertake coursework in real estate development, finance, investment and law.
 Texas URE then allows its participants to explore industry-related disciplines through pre-approved, elective coursework in architecture, civil and architectural engineering, economics and urban studies.